-Because the repo viewer integration depends upon accessing subversion properties, you will only see the results when using a checked out working copy.
-Fetching properties remotely is a slow operation, so you will not see this feature in action from the repo browser.
+Because the repo viewer integration depends upon accessing Subversion properties, you will only see the results when using a checked out working copy.
+Fetching properties remotely is a slow operation, so you will not see this feature in action from the repo browser unless you started the repo browser from your working copy.
+If you started the repo browser by entering the URL of the repository you won't see this feature.